NikhilPathaniaa/Mini-Projects/results-summary-component/README.md

-![Design preview for the Results summary component coding challenge](./design/desktop-preview.jpg) This is an overview design with mobile view as well (./design/mobile-design.jpg)
+![Design preview for the Results summary component coding challenge](./design/desktop-preview.jpg) This is an overview design with mobile view as well

+![Design preview for the Results summary component coding challenge] (./design/mobile-design.jpg)

 ## Welcome! 👋